standard-for-public-code/standard-for-public-code/criteria/continuous-integration.md

 * All functionality in the source code MUST have automated tests.
 * Contributions MUST pass all automated tests before they are admitted into the codebase.
-* Contributions MUST be small.
+* The codebase MUST have guidelines which state how contributions are expected to be organized.
 * The codebase MUST have active contributors.
+* The codebase guidelines SHOULD state that each contribution should focus on a single issue.
 * Source code test and documentation coverage SHOULD be monitored.
 * Policy and documentation MAY have testing for consistency with the source and vice versa.
 * Policy and documentation MAY have testing for style and broken links.